Manila by Night: Restoration

 The film was restored in 4K resolution by the Philippine Film Archive, the film archives division of the Film Development Council of the Philippines, and Central Digital Lab as part of the "Save Our Cinema Restoation Program".
 The restored version was premiered as part of the Pista ng Pelikulang Pilipino 2020 exhibition.

 Reception

 Critical response

-The movie's original title is Manila by Night, but was later renamed to City After Dark.
-Former first lady Imelda Marcos asked it to be changed and banned for export.
-Marcos believes that the movie "maligns her city".
-The said movie was Ishmael Bernal's masterpiece.
-The characters are unique and realistic.
-The whole movie celebrates the night life in the streets of Manila, with the characters revolving around hookers, bisexuals, dope addicts and criminals.
+The film's original title is Manila by Night, but was later renamed to City After Dark for its initial release.
+Former first lady Imelda Marcos asked for the title to be changed and that the film be banned for export, believing that the film "maligns her city".
+The film has since been considered as Ishmael Bernal's masterpiece.